 Further explanations and an FAQ section can be found in the text below.

-Choosing the wrong settings can mess up the stream.
+Choosing incorrect settings can disrupt the stream.

 Streamlabs Encoder Settings

-1. X264 encoder
+1. X264 Encoder

-2. NVENC encoding
+2. NVENC Encoding

-So, why is this setting better?
+So, why is this setting superior?

 Preset